Houdini 21.0 Nodes Geometry nodes

 For the Muscles & Tissue system, muscles are required to be solid tetrahedral structures, but input surfaces do not need to be tessellated as triangles since the Muscle Solidify SOP node will automatically convert your surfaces to triangles using its Remesh Surfaces settings or its internal default remesh mechanism.

-However for best results, we recommend that you use an external Remesh SOP node to convert your input surfaces to triangles before tetrahedralization because it has additional parameters that control tessellation quality that the Muscle Solidify SOP node does not have.
+However for best results, it’s recommended to use an external Remesh SOP node to convert your input surfaces to triangles before tetrahedralization because it has additional parameters that control tessellation quality that the Muscle Solidify SOP node does not have.

 Example: Tessellation quality differences between remesh methods